kevinolega/minimalchanges/_posts/2016-05-06-the-price-of-happiness-is-honesty-not-money.md

 comments: true
 categories: [Confidence and Moving Forward]
 ---
-<blockquote>"Money is relative.
-The more money you have the more relatives you have."  - Manny Pacquiao</blockquote>
+>"Money is relative.
+The more money you have the more relatives you have."  - Manny Pacquiao

 If my mind is clear, I don't worry about money.

 Every so often, I find people who insist that not having a lot of money is a cause of worry.

 Often it's a salesperson, trying to get me to spend on an upgrade or something I don't plan to buy.